La Bufadora Ensenada: Is it Worth a Visit?

 In this gauntlet, and on La Primera downtown, you will encounter tourist pricing (unlike most of Ensenada).
 You should expect to negotiate a price or pay a couple of bucks extra on stuff.
 This is not a cultural norm in many places, so the process may leave you feeling taken advantage of.

 You will also get free samples of daiquiris, candied nuts, coconut candies, and even free tequila tasting if you know can find it in the maze.
+Be sure to ask our guide to accompany you or point it out.

 Since they open up about 10 a.m., a private tour can get you there early before they are in full sales force.